Blog

 Can I Use Excel as a Database for My Inventory?

-Excel works for a handful of products, but it falls apart as you grow.
-It can't handle multiple users editing simultaneously, doesn't enforce data integrity, and makes complex reporting painful.
-Once you pass a few hundred SKUs or need real-time stock counts across multiple channels, switching to a real database for your inventory management system is the move.
+Once you pass a few hundred SKUs or need real-time counts across channels, a real database for your inventory management system is the better move.

 How Does a Database Enable Real-Time Inventory Tracking?